Robust Generative Learning with Lipschitz-Regularized $\alpha$-Divergences Allows Minimal Assumptions on Target Distributions: Finiteness and variational derivatives of

-In generative modeling, a specific divergence between the target and generated distributions is often chosen as the loss function.
-To optimize and minimize this loss, it is essential to ensure that (1) the loss function or divergence is \textit{finite}, and (2) it can be \textit{accurately estimated} from finite minibatches of samples.
-Therefore, we examine how the tail behaviors of $P$ and $Q$ determine the finiteness of $W_p$-$\alpha$-divergences and their finite-sample estimation rate.
-We make the following assumption about distributions $P$ and $Q$. \begin{assumption} Let $P$ and $Q$ be distributions on $\mathbb{R}^d$ whose densities $p(x)$ and $q(x)$ are absolutely continuous with respect to the Lebesgue measure. \end{assumption} \begin{definition} For a pair of distributions $(P,Q)$ on $\mathbb{R}^d$, we say they are of heavy-tail $(\beta_1,\beta_2)$, $\beta_1,\beta_2>d$, if there exists some $R>0$, such that
+In this subsection, we show that $D_\alpha^L$ is applicable to comparing heavy-tailed distributions, by providing necessary and sufficient conditions that relate the tail behaviors of $P$ and $Q$ with $\alpha$.
+This also provides insights into the selection of suitable $\alpha$'s.
+For this purpose, including cases when $P \notin \CP_1(\R^d)$ --compare to \Cref{thm:agnostic}--we make the following assumptions on $P$ and $Q$. \begin{assumption} Let $P$ and $Q$ be distributions on $\mathbb{R}^d$ whose densities $p(x)$ and $q(x)$ are absolutely continuous with respect to the Lebesgue measure.
+However, $P$ and $Q$ are not necessarily absolutely continuous with respect to each other on some bounded subset. \end{assumption} \begin{definition} For a pair of distributions $(P,Q)$ on $\mathbb{R}^d$, we say they are of heavy-tail $(\beta_1,\beta_2)$, $\beta_1,\beta_2>d$, if there exists some $R>0$, such that

 for $\norm{x}\geq R$.
 That is, there exist constants $0<c_{p,1}\leq c_{p,2}$ and $0<c_{q,1}\leq c_{q,2}$ such that